 - Complete the OPT Tutorial quiz and print out your Certificate of Completion.

 - Complete the OPT form with your Academic Advisor authorization and submit to the International Center with the Certificate of Completion from the OPT Tutorial.

 - Pay the $100 OPT Administrative Fee, and submit a copy of payment receipt to the International Center with your application.
 The OPT fee can be paid here.

-OPT workshops will occur at the Mies and Downtown campus during the Fall semester.
+OPT workshops will occur at the Mies and Downtown campus during the Spring semester.
 The workshop will occur during the lunch hour, starting at 12:45pm prompt.